M79 grenade launcher: Explosive

 The M406 40 mm HE (high explosive) grenades fired from the M79 travel at a muzzle velocity of 75 meters per second.
 The M406 contained enough explosive to produce over 300 fragments that travel at 1,524 meters per second within a lethal radius of 5 meters.
 This round incorporated a spin-activation safety feature which prevents the grenade from arming while still within range of the shooter; it armed itself after traveling a distance of about 14–27 meters.
 The round would not arm at point blank ranges and it usually did not have enough kinetic energy to kill, although it sometimes penetrated the abdomen or caused large hematomas.

 Close range

 For close range fighting, two styles of M79 rounds were developed.
 The first was a flechette or Bee Hive round (so named for the sound the flechettes made while in flight) that fired 45 10-grain steel flechettes.
 Flechettes proved to be ineffective because they would often not hit point-first and penetrate.
 Instead they would hit sideways and bounce off.
-About 1966, this was replaced by the M576 buckshot round.
+In 1966, this was replaced by the M576 buckshot round.
 Containing twenty 24-grain metal pellets (M576E1) or twenty-seven 24-grain metal pellets (M576E2), this round could be devastating at close ranges.
 However, as range increased, the shot spread out so rapidly as to be ineffective.
 The M576E2, despite the greater number of shot, was less effective at range than the M576E1, because its shot spread out much more quickly and could completely miss the target.